 It is the second-largest Buddhist stupa on Koh Samui and one of its best viewpoints.
 The stupa rises on a hilltop west of Chaweng and offers excellent views of Chaweng Beach, the lake of the same name, and Samui International Airport.

-Those who like to watch the planes come here especially to watch the planes taking off and landing from above.
+If like me, you like watching the planes taking off and landing from above, this is the place to be.
 This spectacle becomes especially impressive in the evening and at night when planes come in with bright lights.
 On a fine day, from the Khao Hua Jook stupa, you can also see the Big Buddha on a tiny island near Bangrak.

-As you can see, Koh Samui is the perfect island destination in Thailand for anyone who wants to add fun to their dream vacation.
-You will have a lot of choices in terms of places to visit and admire so you too, can get into the Thai mindset and experience the beauty of the island.
+As you can see, tourist attractions in Koh Samui are for people who want to add fun to their dream vacation.
+You will have a lot of choices in terms of places to visit and admire so that you can get into the Thai mindset and experience the beauty of the island.
 Finally, Have a safe trip and don’t forget to bring your camera.